Plus500: Marketing and sponsorships

-Plus500 uses an affiliate marketing model to target potential clients on social media platforms like Facebook and Instagram.
-Their affiliate marketing programme allowed website owners to earn commissions for new client referrals.
+Plus500 has used affiliate marketing to acquire clients through websites and social media platforms such as Facebook and Instagram.
+The organisation's aggressive affiliate marketing programme has attracted scrutiny from the financial industry.
+The programme allowed website owners to earn commissions for new client referrals.

-In 2015, Plus500 became the Atlético de Madrid's main sponsor and kept that title for the next 7 years until June 2022.
-The company expanded its sports sponsorships in 2016 with the ACT Brumbies of Super Rugby, in 2020, signed with three football clubs: Swiss Super League champions Young Boys, and Poland's champions Legia Warsaw.
+In 2015, Plus500 became the Atlético de Madrid's main sponsor and kept that title for the next seven years until June 2022.
+The company expanded its sports sponsorships in 2016 with the ACT Brumbies of Super Rugby, and, in 2020, signed with three football clubs, including Swiss Super League champions Young Boys and Poland's champions Legia Warsaw.
+In 2023, beIN Sports blacked out Serie A club Atalanta and Young Boys broadcasts due to restrictions on CFD advertising by the Autorité des marchés financiers (AMF).

 In 2022, Plus500 entered a multi-year partnership with the NBA's Chicago Bulls and launched an advertising campaign featuring actor Kiefer Sutherland in the United Kingdom, Italy, the Netherlands, Germany, and Australia.